sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 	scp login@xx.xx.xx.xx:~/day1/file.txt .
 	```

-!!! note
-	Here `~` will be interpreted as your home directory.
-This is useful and time-saving shorthand.
+	To copy a file from your machine to the server (NB:	here `~` will be interpreted as your home directory, this is a useful and time-saving shorthand):

-	To copy a file from your machine to the server:

 	```sh
 	scp /path/to/file/local/file.txt <login>@<server-adress>:/destination/on/server/
 	```

 === "graphical alternative"